lockersoft/battle_game_server/README.md

 Battle Game Server
 =================

-Battle Game Server for CIS 219 In-class lecture.
+Battle Game Server for CIS 219 Mobile III In-class lecture.
 Has an API for use by other clients, especially Android clients, that will allow players to connect and play each other or alternatively play against  the "computer" which will be the server.

 Will eventually be a "Battle" server for any type of turn based fighting game